tspeterkim/insta-chat/README.md

 ## I also want something like this.

 The backend only works with my wife's google sheet.
 Email me if you're interested in having something similar.
-If there's enough interest, I will build an actual web app for this.
+If there's enough interest, I will build something that everyone can use.